promanenko/gigaspaces-sbp-jekyll/mainframe-integration.markdown

 - Examples and details about IBM QRep can be found on this [Solution Brief](http://public.dhe.ibm.com/common/ssi/ecm/en/ims14394usen/IMS14394USEN.PDF).

 # GigaSpaces Intelligent Mainframe Front-end Architecture
-GigaSpaces XAP provides an extremely flexible persistence layer (known as the mirror service) that enables transparent communication between the GigaSpaces IMDG and virtually any type of back-end application or database system.
+GigaSpaces XAP provides an extremely flexible persistence layer (known as the Space Data Source and Mirror Service) that enables transparent communication between the GigaSpaces IMDG and virtually any type of back-end application or database system.

 When used with a database, the Mirror service is one of the primary reasons allowing GigaSpaces XAP to overcome database locking issues experienced on peak load periods.
-The Mirror service offloads the database access, since the IMDG operates as the primary interface to the application data access while handling persistence as a back-end durable ordered activity, delegating in-memory transactions to the database running on the mainframe.
+The Mirror service offloads the database write access, since the IMDG operates as the primary interface to the application data access while handling persistence using write behind with a durable ordered activity, delegating in-memory transactions to the database running on the mainframe.
+The Space Data Source allows the XAP to pre-load or lazy load data from the DB2 or VSAM once the IMDG deployed or on demand once a cache miss occurs.

 Any access to the data done primarily from the IMDG using one of the standard interfaces GigaSpaces XAP supports (POJO/Spring, JPA, JDBC, Key/value, .Net , C++ or Document APIs).
 If the desired data item cannot be found within the IMDG, it will be accessed through the database running on the mainframe, retrieving the relevant data item, loading it into the IMDG to be reused for subsequent transactions and passing it back to the client application.
-This approach saves the need for accessing the mainframe on every application data access by using an in-memory layer that may scale on demand.
+This approach saves the need for accessing the mainframe on every application data access by using an in-memory layer fabric that may scale on demand running on relativly inexpensive hardware.

 ## Controlled, Reliable, and Optimized Mainframe Access
-GigaSpaces XAP Mirror service has a central coordinator for all back-end store updates, enabling your system to batch data and persist in-memory transactions via a continuous background access to the mainframe where the frequency of access is controlled and pre-configured.
-This allows the system to **minimize the number of mainframe connections** and interactions reducing MIPS consumption while controlling the data consistency level and synchronization between the in-memory representation of the data and its copy on the mainframe.
+GigaSpaces XAP Mirror service has a central coordinator for all back-end store updates, enabling your system to batch data updates and persist in-memory distributed transactions via a continuous background access to the mainframe where the access frequency to the mainframe is controlled and pre-configured.
+This allows the system to **minimize the number of mainframe connections** and interactions reducing MIPS consumption while controlling the data consistency level and synchronization between the in-memory representation of the data and its represntation on the mainframe.

 Many mainframe-based applications that perform nightly batch jobs drive a large number of data updates being made to back-end stores.
 In this context, GigaSpaces' inherent ability to maintain transactional integrity is critical.
-In-Memory transactions can be fully committed preserved in multiple different physical locations using GigaSpaces' high-availability mechanism, and ultimately persisted to the database with zero risk of the mainframe and GigaSpaces being out of sync for a long duration.
+In-Memory transactions can be fully committed preserved in multiple different physical locations using GigaSpaces' high-availability and data replication over the WAN mechanism, and ultimately persisted to the database with zero risk of the mainframe and GigaSpaces being out of sync for a long duration.

 {% tip %}
-Other data grid solutions require a tremendous amount of custom code or integration with a third party transaction manager to address these requirements, increasing development time, on-going management of custom code and generates greater level of risk for inconsistent data.
+Other data grid solutions require a tremendous amount of custom code or integration with a third party transaction manager to address these requirements, increasing development time, on-going management of custom code and generates greater level of risk for inconsisent data.
 {% endtip %}

 ## Flexibility